Topological energy pumping in a quasi-periodically driven four-level system: Model and observables

 To investigate the energy pumping dynamics for a two-tone driven ququart, we adapt the two-dimensional QSHI model where the momentum modes can be considered as the Fourier modes in the frequency space.
 Motivated by the QSHI, the Hamiltonian in the presence of a quasi-periodic drive is described by \cite{Nag19,BHZPRL2006,bernevig2006quantum}

 where and \(S_i = \sin(\omega_i t + \phi_i)\), \(C_i = \cos(\omega_i t + \phi_i)\) with incommensurate drive frequencies $\omega_{1,2}$, initial phases $\phi_{1,2}$, and $t$ denotes time.
 We consider $\omega_2=\beta \omega_1$ with $\beta=(\sqrt{5}+1)/2$.
-The four-component mutually anti-commuting Hermitian matrices are given by $T_1 = \sigma_3 \otimes \tau_1$, $T_2 = \sigma_0 \otimes \tau_2$, and $T_3 = \sigma_0 \otimes \tau_3$, where $\bm {\sigma}$ and $\bm{\tau}$ represent the standard Pauli matrices denoting spin and orbital degrees of freedom without loss of generality.
-This model is directly connected to the QSHI when $\omega_i t + \phi_i$ is replaced by $k_i$ with $i=x,y$, and the lattice spacing is taken to be unity.
-We note that in general, the incommensurate drive protocol maps the temporal QSHI model to a real-space model with irregular lattice spacing.
+The four-component mutually anti-commuting Hermitian matrices are given by $T_1 = \sigma_3 \tau_1$, $T_2 = \sigma_0 \tau_2$, and $T_3 = \sigma_0 \tau_3$, where $\bm {\sigma}$ and $\bm{\tau}$ represent the standard Pauli matrices {denoting spin and orbital} degrees of freedom, respectively, without loss of generality.
+This model is directly connected to the QSHI when $\omega_i t + \phi_i$ is replaced {by $k_i b_i$} with $i=x,y$, and the {lattice spacing $b_i$ is taken to be unity, $b_i=1$}. {In the context of a tight-binding model, one can anticipate the $S_i$ terms as spin-orbit coupling while $C_i$ terms as hopping.} We note that in general, the incommensurate drive protocol maps the temporal QSHI model to a real-space model with irregular lattice spacing.
 Note that QSHI phases are found in the amorphous materials as well as quasi-crystals without spatial periodicity \cite{Huang18,Fritz18}.
 We emphasize however, that in this work, we perform our analyses in the strong driving regime, where the irregularity of the lattice does not play a significant role as the concept of a band structure remains valid ~\cite{Martin17}.